- Basic Research

 Most NIH funding mechanisms are now electronic with a few notable exceptions.
 For electronic applications, please see the Electronic Submission page.

-For paper-based applications please use these partially completed pages for applications due on or after January 25, 2010:
+For paper-based applications please use these partially completed pages:

 Click here for the latest information on the NIH Just-In-Time process.